DrJStrudwick/Synthetic-Sport-Player/docs/source/documentation.rst

       A method to add the given points to the players point record.
       If this now contains more than 10 entries it will remove the first record and then update the totalPoints variable with the sum of the list.

-      :var int points: The points that are to be added to the players record.
+      :param int points: The points that are to be added to the players record.
       :rtype: none

+Match
+*****

+A match class to represent to represent two players competing against each other where one will win and the other loses.

+.. py:class:: match(player1,player2)

+   The class used to represent a match between two players.

+   :param `player` player1: One player involved in the Match.
+   :param `player` player2: The second player involved in the Match.

 Tournaments
 ***********